withing9c/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it's written.
 Optimize for clarity and understandability first, as they are the cornerstones of robust and scalable applications.
 Always keep in mind that less code frequently implies fewer bugs, easier debugging, and improved collaboration among team members."

 In essence, focus on writing concise, expressive code that adheres to the principles of simplicity and minimalism, while still being efficient and functional.
 This approach aligns with the Zen of Python, which states, "Readability counts" and "Complex is better than complicated."

+# 2024-03-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to writing clean, maintainable code that's easy to understand and modify.
+Always strive to keep your solutions as simple as possible, avoiding unnecessary complexity.
+Remember, you're not just writing code for computers to execute; you're writing it for other developers (including your future self) to read, comprehend, and build upon."